Manage Incidents

 Removing the connection or linkage between two records that are tied to an incident is known as de-linking the records.
 This step may be required if a record is incorrectly linked, no longer relevant, or if the process changes and the linked records need to be disconnected.

-To de-link record(s) from an SR, perform the following steps:
+To de-link record(s) from an Incident, perform the following steps:

 1. Click Link tab.